Steven E. Lindow

 Steven Earl Lindow (born 1951) is an American plant pathologist.
 He has researched the application of transgenic bacteria to prevent frost damage in crops as well as using bacteria to prevent russeting of fruit.
-He is a member of several scientific societies, including the National Academy of Sciences, and has been co-editor of the Annual Review of Phytopathology with Jan E. Leach since 2015.
+He is a member of several scientific societies, including the National Academy of Sciences, and has been co-editor of the Annual Review of Phytopathology from 2015-2023.

 Early life and education

 Steven Earl Lindow was born in 1951 in Portland, Oregon.
 His father had a farm where he grew wheat and clover seed.
 As a thirteen-year-old, he planted four acres of strawberries and boysenberries on the farm, but the crops died from frost damage.
 This would later influence his decision to research frost damage in crops, leading to the creation of ice-minus bacteria.
 He attended Oregon State University for his bachelor's degree and the University of Wisconsin for his PhD, graduating in 1977.
 His PhD research was on the plant pathogen Pseudomonas syringae, a species of bacteria that produces proteins that raise the temperature at which plants experience frost damage.